dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-10-19-Play-On-Your-Strength.md

 header:
      teaser: /assets/images/wiapost/5172-Play-On-Your-Strength.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Play on your Strength](/assets/images/wiapost/5172-Play-On-Your-Strength.jpg)

 ## Play on your Strength

-Namaste,

 Mentally or physically everybody has a unique design.
 Either you or someone else can identify that uniqueness of yours.
 If you know this then you can live a more meaningful life.
 Otherwise, you have a feeling of living in a pressure cooker called world and competing with others.